dtnguyen0304/Drone-based-wildlife-monitoring/README.md

 # Drone-based-wildlife-monitoring
-This repository includes wildlife datasets captured by drones.
+This repository includes a wildlife dataset captured by drones.

 - DAID-T: A Drone-based Animal Image Dataset with annotated Thermal detections

+There is one class (animal) of interest.
+Each training/validation image (.jpg) is provided with a ground-truth annotation file (.txt) formatted using the YOLO's format, e.g., classID centre_x, centre_y width height.
+Note that centre_x, centre_y, width and height are normalised values.

 # Citation
 If you use our provided datasets and/or models, please cite our respective works at,